ivanroscuenca/10-mapsApp/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Dev

+Run `npm start` to build the project. environment will be created

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm build` to build the project.
+Environment will be created.The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests